Suryakumar-Selvakumar/Multilingual-Customer-Service-Chatbot/README.md

 - Driver Version: *560.35.03*
 - CUDA Version: *12.5*

+**2. NOTE:** <br>
-**2. NOTE:** The code in the notebooks are setup in such a way that new data won't be created if that data already exists.
+The code in the notebooks are setup in such a way that new data won't be created if that data already exists.
 If you wish to regenerate any data using any of the models, ensure to delete the respective pre-existing files.
 Be careful not to delete `Bitext_Sample_Customer_Support_Training_Dataset.csv` as it's the original training dataset.

 **3. Additional File-Specific Information:**
 - *Notebook - 1 - Multilingual Dataset Creation:* Translation of the original dataset to `French` and `Spanish` took around `5.14 hrs` on my System.
 - *Notebook - 2 - Multilingual Dataset Analysis:* This notebook should run fairly quickly, the last code cell may take a while depending on your `GPU`.
 - *Notebook - 3 - MBart Model Trainer:* You will need an extremely powerful GPU to run this notebook, I opted to use Google Colab Pro which provided the `NVIDIA A100-SXM4-40GB` GPU.
 - *Notebook - 4 - MBart Model Evaluation:* This notebook took `11 hrs` to run on my System.
-Depending on your GPU, it may run faster or much slower.
+Depending on your system specs, it may run faster or much slower.
 - *chatbot_interface_gradio:* The response times for the user instructions will vary depending on your system.
 More powerful the System = Faster response times.